School of Science

 The School of Science also offers an Advanced Certificate in Applied Mathematics - Data Analytics.

 Overall, there is a large and continuously growing demand for master’s level computer science professionals in the State of New York and across the country.
 The program will extend well beyond knowledge acquired at the undergraduate level.
-The program will prepare students to enter computer-related industry directly after graduation, or to continue their educational path to a Ph.D.
+The program will prepare students to enter the computer-related industry directly after graduation or to continue their educational path to a Ph.D.
 The curriculum is designed to allow students to develop their skills needed to achieve leadership positions in industry, business, and government or related fields, where computer science has become an important tool.

 The coursework in the program represents a realistic balance between fundamental computer science theory and cutting edge modern computing techniques and technologies.
 Students will master methods of algorithm design and their analysis, networking, databases, and operating systems.
-Students will have also an excellent opportunity to explore cutting edge areas, which are currently in high demand, such as cryptography and security, cloud computing, neural networks and machine learning, artificial intelligence, embedded systems, Linux kernel programming, image analysis, and data mining.
+Students will have also an excellent opportunity to explore cutting edge areas, which are currently in high demand, such as cryptography and security, cloud computing, neural networks, and machine learning, artificial intelligence, embedded systems, Linux kernel programming, image analysis, and data mining.

-Students entering the program should have at least 18 credits of undergraduate computing courses, including at least 6 credits of computer programming, data structures, operating systems, software engineering and at least one senior level elective course in a modern computing area.
+Students entering the program should have at least 18 credits of undergraduate computing courses, including at least 6 credits of computer programming, data structures, operating systems, software engineering, and at least one senior-level elective course in a modern computing area.
 They should also have at least 12 credits of mathematics, which must include at least 6 credits of calculus and may include discrete mathematics, probability/statistics, linear algebra, and numerical methods.

 This program is also available as a seamless 5-year BS-MS.